NoeBrt/Binary_Pair_Encoding/README.md

 This project is licensed under the MIT License.
 ```

-This version of the README explains how to use both direct text input and `.txt` files for training and segmenting.
-It covers installation, usage, arguments, and provides example outputs for both tasks.
+This version reflects the correct script name (`bpe.py`) and describes how to use it for both training and segmenting text with the option to input direct text or `.txt` files.